greenzorro/find-out-pi/README.md

-# find out π
+# Find out π

-find out π by throwing needles, without using a circle
+Throw needles to approach π.
+Another way to get it without any circles.

 https://greenzorro.github.io/find-out-pi/